Wiltshire prepared for potential winter flooding

 Work is also under way on a scheme to reduce the flood risk to parts of the city centre alongside the regeneration of the Maltings and Central Car Park area.

 Flood wardens are active in many parishes throughout Wiltshire; they are responsible for their parish's flood plan, and have access to flood prevention equipment such as sandbags and gel-sack alternatives.
 They can also contact local people in the event of a flood.

-To find your parish's flood plan, search your parish council's website; to sign up for general and river flood alerts, go to sign up for flood warnings; to sign up for the Wiltshire groundwater flood warning service, go to GOV.UK: Press release - New groundwater flood warning service for Dorset and Wiltshire.
+To find your parish's flood plan, search your parish council's website; to sign up for general and river flood alerts, go to Sign up for flood warnings; to sign up for the Wiltshire groundwater flood warning service, go to GOV.UK: Press release - New groundwater flood warning service for Dorset and Wiltshire.